 Additional factors that impact the cost of a divorce include:

-- Level of conflict between you and your former spouse
+- Level of conflict between you and your former spouse: whether your spouse agrees on filing for divorce

 - If you or your partner are unemployed